-One of the most common reasons to use mouthwash is to fight against bad breath.
-But how effective is mouthwash really at beating the symptoms of halitosis, what should you look for in a bad breath mouthwash, and what are the best mouthwashes on the market?
+One of the most common reasons to use mouthwash is to get rid of bad breath.
+But how effective is mouthwash really at treating halitosis?
+What should you look for in a bad breath mouthwash?
+What are the best mouthwashes on the market? – Find out below!

 The Benefits of Mouthwash for Bad Breath

-While there are a range of different causes of bad breath, scientists and dentists generally agree that the majority of bad breath problems stem from the mouth(2).
+While there is a range of different causes of bad breath, scientists and dentists generally agree that the majority of bad breath problems stem from the mouth(2).

-Drilling down further, it is known that the most common cause of bad breath is “bacterial putrefaction and the generation of volatile sulphur compounds” in the mouth(4).
-In short, oral bacteria’s feed on leftover food particles and sloughed oral skin cells, producing unpleasant odours in the process.
+It is known that the most common cause of bad breath is oral bacteria that produce unpleasant odour while feeding on leftover food particles and sloughed oral skin cells(3).

-Numerous studies have been carried out to test the efficacy of mouthwash for fighting halitosis, and there can be little doubt of the results.
-Scientific studies have found, for example, that “mouthwash is effective in reducing oral malodour” (5).
+Numerous studies have been carried out to test the efficacy of mouthwash for fighting halitosis, and they have demonstrated that it does work well in reducing oral malodour (4).

-Bad breath mouthwashes therefore represent an effective way to counteract unpleasant-smelling breath in a very practical fashion.
-In short, “halitosis can be successfully reduced via daily use of mouthrinses” (6).
+Bad breath mouthwashes, therefore, represent an effective way to counteract unpleasant-smelling breath in a very easy and practical way.
+In short, “halitosis can be successfully reduced via daily use of mouthrinses” (5).

 What to Look for in a Bad Breath Mouthwash

-The market is awash with different mouth washes, so the obvious question is what differentiates one mouthwash from another?
+The market is full of different mouthwashes, so the obvious question is: What differentiates one mouthwash from another?

-Are some products more effective than others, and what should you look out for when choosing a mouthwash for bad breath?
+Are some products more effective than others?
+What should you look out for when choosing a mouthwash for bad breath?

 Therapeutic Vs Cosmetic

-Most commonly-available mouthwashes can be separated into two categories; those that mask the unpleasant smell of halitosis, and those that specifically treat the root cause of the problem.
+Most commonly-available mouthwashes fall into one of two categories; those that mask the unpleasant smell of halitosis (cosmetic), and those that specifically treat the root cause of the problem (therapeutic).

-In many cases cheaper mouthwashes are in reality little more than mint-flavoured liquid, designed to cover unpleasant oral odours.
+In many cases, cheaper mouthwashes are little more than mint-flavoured liquid, designed to cover unpleasant oral odours.
 For obvious reasons such mouthwashes, while effective in the short term, soon cease to work.
-Some studies suggest that such mouthwashes only tend to offer effective protection for between half an hour and an hour.
-With such a mouthwash, therefore, you’ll need to be regularly re-applying it for long-term protection.
+Some studies suggest that these mouthwashes only offer effective protection for between half an hour and an hour.
+Therefore, with such a mouthwash, you’ll need to rinse more frequently for long-term protection.

-According to one scientific study(7) which examined a range of different mouthwashes, within one to three hours of use “the anti-odour activity is due solely to its anti-microbial action”.
+One scientific study(6) examined a range of different mouthwashes.
+It concluded that within one to three hours of use “the anti-odour activity [of mouthwash] is due solely to its anti-microbial action”.

-Some premium mouthwashes offer up to 12 hours of protection, meaning that a twice-daily oral care regimen can offer around-the-clock protection.
+Some premium mouthwashes offer up to 12 hours of protection.
+That means that a twice-daily oral care regimen can offer around-the-clock protection.

 Many popular mouthwashes use alcohol in an attempt to fight sulphur-producing bacteria.
-While there is some evidence to suggest that alcohol may have anti-bacterial properties, this is often negated by the more negative impacts of alcohol in mouthwash.
+While there is some evidence to suggest that alcohol may have anti-bacterial properties, this is often negated by the more negative impacts of its use in mouthwash.

-Firstly, alcohol is known to dry the mouth which is, in itself, a common cause of bad breath.
-According to one study(8), xerostomia (dryness of the mouth) has the “potential to cause or enhance malodour”.
+Firstly, alcohol is known to dry the mouth.
+That, in itself, is a common cause of bad breath.
+According to one study(7), xerostomia (dryness of the mouth) has the “potential to cause or enhance malodour”.

-Lastly, of course, some people find that the alcohol in their mouthwash can lead to unpleasant side-effects, such as swelling of the gums or oral mucosa.
+Lastly, of course, some people find that the alcohol in their mouthwash can lead to unpleasant side-effects, such as swelling of the gums or soft tissues within the mouth.

-A range of different ingredients can be included in bad breath mouthwashes, though some tend to be more beneficial than others.
-Here are two to keep an eye out for…
+A range of different ingredients can be included in bad breath mouthwashes.
+While some tend to be more beneficial than others, here are two to keep an eye out for:

 Chlorine dioxide is a compound which has been used around the world to safely disinfect drinking water.
 Little wonder then, that a number of studies have assessed its ability to fight bad breath in mouthwash.